- SAP stated that they would only host their products and not rely upon AWS.

 - Diginomica did not question Steve Lucas on this statement.

 This came to 0 sources that verified SAP’s statements on Netweaver.

 From this, we applied the calculation 0/1 to arrive at 0% of the sources in some way enhanced their accuracy by offering more accurate information on the subject of SAP to Host its Own Products and not Rely on AWS.

-As is covered in the in A Study into the Accuracy of SAP, SAP switched its position within 2 years to a multi-cloud strategy where it encouraged customers to use outside hosting and extending their partnership with Microsoft and Azure.
+As is covered in A Study into the Accuracy of SAP, SAP switched its position within two years to a multi-cloud strategy where it encouraged customers to use outside hosting and extending their partnership with Microsoft and Azure.

 The result is that IT media entities that questioned or offered contrary information on SAP Netweaver were more accurate than those that did not.

 Link to the Parent Article